milliytech/uzbek-badwords/CONTRIBUTING.md

-# Contributing to Django Default
+# Contributing to Bad Words

-Thank you for your interest in contributing to Django Default!
+Thank you for your interest in contributing to Bad Words!
 We welcome contributions from everyone, and we are grateful for every contribution made to the project.
-This document provides guidelines for contributing to Django Default.
+This document provides guidelines for contributing to Bad Words.

 ## How to Contribute

 There are many ways to contribute to our project:

 - **Reporting Bugs**: If you find a bug, please report it by opening a new issue.
 We appreciate detailed reports that help us understand and replicate the issue.
-- **Suggesting Enhancements**: Have an idea to make Django Default better?
+- **Suggesting Enhancements**: Have an idea to make Bad Words better?
 Open an issue to suggest enhancements.
 Please provide as much detail and context as possible.
 - **Pull Requests**: Contributions via pull requests are the best way to propose changes.
 This could include fixing bugs, adding new features, or updating documentation.

 ## Pull Request Process